Percapio/Crypto-Challenge/problem4/README.md

 Below is one of the functions we used to solve the previous challenge.
 ```
 const decodeSingleByteXOR = ( toDecode ) => {
-  // Generate all the keys we believe is used in our encryption
+    // First, we decode the string from its hex to ASCII characters
+    let decoded = decodeFromHex( toDecode );

+    // Next we convert our characters in the decoded string to binary
+    // and set it inside an Object for quick access
-  const keys      = keyGenerator();
+    const keys = {};

+    Object.keys( decoded ).forEach( ch => {
-  const keysArray = Object.keys( keys );
+      keys[ ch ] = convertLetterToBinary( ch );
+    });

+    // Max Score, Possible Answer, Possible Key
+    let key, answer;
+    let highScore = 0;

+    // Once that is completed, we are going to iterate through all possible ASCII characters/symbols and convert them to binary
-  for( let k=0; k< keysArray.length; k++ ) {
+    for( let i=0; i< 256; i++ ) {
-    // convert each key into binary for XOR cipher
+      let scored = 0;

+      let character = String.fromCharCode( i );

-    let keyDecodedChar = convertLetterToBinary( keysArray[k] );
+      let binaryASCII = convertLetterToBinary( character );

-    // find a possible answer string after XOR'd
+      // building a possible answer as we go
-    let possibleAnswer = xorComparisons( toDecode, keyDecodedChar );
+      let possibleAnswer = '';

-    // do a count of actual letters within the string
+      // We now iterate through the keys object to do our XOR comparisons
+      Object.keys( keys ).forEach( binaryOfKey => {
-    let characterCount = countCharacters( possibleAnswer );
+        let binaryResult = xorConversion( binaryASCII, binaryOfKey );

-    // save the output
+        // Add the frequency score to the parent score
-    keys[ keysArray[ k ] ] = {
-      'answer'  : possibleAnswer,
-      'chCount' : characterCount,
-    };
+        scored += xorScore( binaryResult );

+        possibleAnswer += binaryToLetter( binaryResult );
+      });

+      // Check if score is valid, then add choose this answer and key
+      if( scored > highScore ) {
+        highScore = scored;
+        key = character;
+        answer = possibleAnswer;
       }
+    }

+    // Return the key and answer
-  return keys;
+    return key, answer;
 };
 ```

-As you can see, all it does it create a list of possible answer strings and counts the number of characters occurring in the string and populate a _keys_ object, so that we can use it in another function to discover our solution.
+As you can see, this parent function is simple, but long.
+All it does is step through all possible ASCII letters and does the comparisons for us.
+The objective of the function is to look for all possible answers after each XOR conversion has been done.

 The important thing to note in this function is why we counted the characters after the XOR comparison and not before the XOR comparison.
 The reason for it is because we are _heuristically_ assuming that the solution to today's problem will be one written in plain text and not an additional layer of cipher text that we need to decode.